ballerina-platform/module-ballerina-ldap/docs/spec/spec.md

 ### 3.6.1 Search scope

-The search scope defines the part of the target subtree that should be included in the search.
+The `ldap:SearchScope` defines the part of the target subtree that should be included in the search.

 **BASE** : Indicates that only the entry specified by the base DN should be considered